20 Thrilling Things to Do in Baños, Ecuador’s Adventure Capital

 Surrounding the town are the waterfalls, canyons, and mountains for which the area is known.

-La Casa del Arbol is one of the most popular stops in Baños.
-Great fun for all ages, La Casa del Arbol is famous for sweeping views and a very special swing, the original ‘swing at the end of the world’.
+Perched on the edge of a precipice, with the breathtaking backdrop of the Tungurahua volcano La Casa del Arbol is one of the most popular stops in Baños.
+Great fun for all ages, La Casa del Arbol is famous for sweeping views and a very special swing, the original Swing at the End of the World.
+This simple yet iconic swing invites the brave to swing out into the abyss, with only the magnificent vista of the Andean landscape for company.

 Throw in the little cafe serving cheap beers and empanadas, and it makes for a fun afternoon.